GTMSportswear/docs/environmentsetup/deploying-db-migrations-cms.md

 1. Rebuild the entire Web_Admin solution.
 1. Run **./DeployDatabaseMigrations.ps1** without the drop databases flag.
 1. If everything is working correctly, the PowerShell output will show the database associated with the migration tag as being migrated (i.e. Should be able to find the migration tag).

+## Errors during Database Migration Script

+**localdb login failed**
+1. If you run into localdb login errors you'll want to connect to the Database Server "(localdb)\MSSQLLocaldb" from your SQL Server Management Studio.
+This should automatically add a login for your windows account to the security login users.